ivangeorgiev/gems/docs/productivity/020-postman-execute-request-with-file.rst

 ----------

 To see how the solution works, we will use the Postman's echo API `http://postman-echo.com/post <http://postman-echo.com/post>`_.
-Here is what the results of the run look on my laptop.
+Here is what the results of the run look like on my laptop.

 .. image:: postman-loop-run-results.png